Lincoln Park Academy: History

 In its early years, Lincoln Park Academy developed a reputation for scholarship, athletics, and student activities.
 On May 1, 1936, the first school paper was printed, called The Moon.
 The school won the first State Tournament in boys' basketball in 1930 and again in 1932.
-New textbooks and furniture were ordered for the school in 1946, which was almost unheard of for an all-black school.
+New textbooks and furniture were ordered for the school in 1946, which was almost unheard of for an all-Black school.

 During the 1953–54 school year, the school board voted for a new campus at its current location.
 At the time supplies, textbooks, and materials were not distributed equally.
 Despite its hardships, the school continued to excel academically and athletically.
 The school became fully accredited by the Southern Association of Colleges and Secondary Schools in 1959.
 The famous American writer Zora Neale Hurston also joined the staff at LPA briefly as an English teacher and later as a substitute teacher in the late 1950s due to the fact she was unable to obtain her transcripts in order to get a state professional teaching certificate.

 Under Principal John L. Walker, the integration of the school's faculty took place.
 When the county's school system came under federal desegregation order, Lincoln Park was phased out as a high school, and the last class to graduate was the class of 1970.
 It became a countywide ninth grade center.

 In the early 1980s, the school board started looking into the magnet concept and controlled choice.
 After a tour of the only other district using controlled choice, the school decided to adopt the method.
 Lincoln Park Academy became the site of the county's first magnet school.
 The school opened its doors for the 1985–86 school year to seventh and eighth graders.
 Dr. Lambertson was appointed as the new principal.
 On May 30, 1990, the first graduating class in twenty years left the halls.
 The decision was made to purchase land on the north side of the school to build a new high school.
 The school board approved the contract in 1995, and the ribbon cutting was held in 1997.
 The auditorium opened in 2000.
 A new middle school building was constructed and opened for the 2011-2012 school year.

-Notable alumni include Melissa Murray, Rob Stein, Devin Cline, Alex Deiulio, and Breanna Myles.
+Notable alumni include Melissa Murray, Rob Stein, Devin Cline, Alex Deiulio, Breanna Myles, Jason Fairbanks, and Grace Lloyd.